IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

     - News Bot: A bot that will give news to the user relevant to their location and interests.
     - Weather Bot: A bot that will tell users the weather at their location or a location of their choosing along with other relevant details.
     - Pokémon Bot: A funny Pokémon bot that will give a user relevant information on a Pokémon of their choosing.
 Will be a Pokédex bot essentially.
-    - NSFW Bot: A bot that will filter an explicit content and make sure all content remains safe and user friendly.

 - **Scalable Backend Infrastructure**
   - **Overview:** To build a robust backend using (enter DB here) that can handle the initial users of the application and those that could join in the future.